DannyArends/CTLmapping/doc/joss/2016/paper.md

 - 9 Metabolite expression traits measured on 403 *Arabidopsis Thaliana* [@Churchill:2012]
 - 24 Metabolite expression traits measured on 162 *Arabidopsis Thaliana* [@Keurentjes:2002]

-(instructions can be found in the README).
+(instructions can be found in the [README](https://github.com/DannyArends/CTLmapping)).

 # Future work

 CTL is computationally very intensive, phenotypes O(n^2), both in terms of RAM use and CPU.
-Future work includes research into improving the CTL algorithm for large scale correlations and inference using GPU/supercomputing.
+Future work includes research into improving the CTL algorithm for large scale correlations and inference, including the use of GPU/supercomputing.
 We are also working on adding explorative interactive visualization (such as Cytoscape and D3 interactive graphics).

 # References